Frequently Asked Questions

 What standardized tests do I need to take?

-- Applicants for grades 7 and 8 are required to take the ISEE (Independent School Entrance Exam) or the City of Boston Examination Schools Entrance Exam.
+- Applicants for grades 7 and 8 are required to take the ISEE (Independent School Entrance Exam).
 The Roxbury Latin School code is 220345.
 You may register for the test at the ERB/ISEE website.

 Do you accept international applications?